kiat/tx-soil-moisture/data_cleaning/README.md

 - Method:
   - KNN (k-nearest neighbors from scikit-learn)
     - Non-parametric supervised learning algorithm
-    - Predicts based on the nearest values beside it (good for short term gaps)
+    - Predicts based on the nearest values beside it (so works well with short term gaps)
-    - Use 24 hours before and after the missing point
+    - Use 24 hours before and after the missing point - KNN
 - Variables:
   - SWC, SWC_5-50: KNN or linear interpolation
   - Tair: use nearby station values